 How the Book Helps

-My wife and I will use funds from The Voluntourist to help create the Franco Lalama scholarship for Cross-Cultural Solutions volunteers (CCS was my volunteer organization in San Carlos, Costa Rica).
+My wife and I are using funds from The Voluntourist to help create the Franco Lalama scholarship for Cross-Cultural Solutions volunteers (CCS was my volunteer organization in San Carlos, Costa Rica).
 Mr. Lalama was a Port Authority employee who was killed on 9/11 after leading the evacuation of engineering offices on the 64th floor of One World Trade Center.
 I became friends with Mr. Lalama’s stepdaughter and her future husband (James and Nancy in the book) through our volunteer experiences in Costa Rica.
-The scholarship will help would-be volunteers who need financial assistance to pay their program fees in San Carlos.
+The scholarship will help would-be volunteers who need financial assistance to pay their program fees.
 Our goal is to reach the $10,000 mark; the current total is $5,000 thanks to money from the book and Mr. Lalama’s family.
 To contribute, please contact Cassandra Tomkin at 914-632-0022, Cassandra@crossculturalsolutions.org.

 For two weeks, my wife and I volunteered at the Calvary Zion children’s home in Kiembeni through Travellers Worldwide, a British-based organization.
 We’ve donated money from the book to the Calvary Zion Children’s Home Support Trust, which helps cover the home’s expenses.
-According to Susan Peattie, the lovely Scottish woman who created the Trust, our donation covered annual school fees for nine of the home’s children, including some of the children featured in the book, who are now starting nursery school.
+According to Susan Peattie, the lovely Scottish woman who created the Trust, book donations have covered annual school fees for 11 of the home’s children, including some of the children featured in the book.
 You can contribute to the Trust by going to www.czchildrenshometrust.org

 In March 2012, money from The Voluntourist was donated to a student fellowship program in Los Angeles run by Earthwatch, my volunteer organization in Ecuador.
-The program will send 100 high school students from underserved communities on Earthwatch expeditions this summer.
-The Voluntourist donation will help pay the program fee for a student from the Rosie the Riveter Charter High School.
+The program sent 100 high school students from underserved communities on Earthwatch expeditions in 2012.
+The Voluntourist donation helped pay the program fee for a student from the Rosie the Riveter Charter High School.
 To contribute to Earthwatch, which conducts environmental research around the world, contact Megan Bransfield at firstname.lastname@example.org.

 While appearing at a bookstore event in New Orleans in May 2012, my wife and I donated money from the book to Rebuilding Together New Orleans, which will assist a local homeowner rebuilding his or her home.
 To make a donation to Rebuilding Together, contact email@example.com.